weizhi-luo/udacity-data-engineer-capstone-project/README.md

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_00_forecast_skt_dag.png">

-There are four tasks in downloading this data.
+There are six tasks in downloading this data.

-The first task download_ecmwf_forecast_skt invokes an AWS lambda function download_ecmwf_forecast to download data in grib2 format and upload to S3 bucket.
-The lambda function returns information related to the downloaded file such as S3 bucket and key and pushes it to xcom.
+The first task download_ecmwf_forecast_skt invokes an AWS Lambda function download_ecmwf_forecast to download data in grib2 format and upload to S3 bucket.
+The Lambda function returns information related to the downloaded file such as S3 bucket and key and pushes it to xcom.

-The second task download_ecmwf_forecast_skt pulls the information from xcom and prepares them as the payload to be used by the third task.
+The second task create_conversion_payload_ecmwf_forecast_skt pulls the information from xcom and prepares them as the payload to be used by the third task.
 The prepared payload is pushed to xcom.

-The third task convert_ecmwf_forecast_to_json_skt pulls data from xcom and use it as the payload for invoking AWS lambda function convert_ecmwf_forecast_to_json.
-This lambda function downloads the grib2 file and converts it to the json format that can be imported to Redshift data warehouse.
+The third task convert_ecmwf_forecast_to_json_skt pulls data from xcom and uses it as the payload for invoking AWS Lambda function convert_ecmwf_forecast_to_json.
+This Lambda function downloads the grib2 file and converts it to the json format that can be imported to Redshift data warehouse.
+After the conversion is done, it returns the S3 bucket and S3 key for the new file's location.
+The S3 bucket and S3 key are pushed to xcom.

+The fourth task create_json_file_validation_payload_skt pulls S3 bucket and S3 key from xcom.
+From variables set in Airflow, it also gets the expected keys to be available in the converted file.
+With both part of information, it creates the payload to be used by the next task.
+The prepared payload is pushed to xcom.

+The fifth task validate_json_file_skt pulls data from xcom and uses it as the payload for invoking AWS Lambda function redshift_json_file_format_check.
+The Lambda function downloads the json file and check if its format and content.

 Finally, a watcher task is used and only activate if any of the previous task fails.

-AWS lambda functions are used here to offload heavy data processing from airflow, as well as avoid installing too many packages and libraries to the server where airflow is installed.
+AWS Lambda functions are used here to offload heavy data processing from Airflow, as well as avoid installing too many packages and libraries to the server where Airflow is installed.

 #### ECMWF Actual DAG
 One DAG is created to download ECMWF actual data: daily_ecmwf_actual_download.
 As ECMWF ERA5 data is normally delayed for around 5 days.
 In order to make sure data is available, the dag downloads data of seven days ago.

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_actual_dag.png">

-There are five tasks in this DAG.
+There are seven tasks in this DAG.

 The first task prepare_download_path prepares the local path for storing ECMWF actual data file.